Peter Cuong Franklin

-Peter Cuong Franklin is a Vietnamese American chef and founder of Anan Saigon in Ho Chi Minh City, Vietnam, and Chôm Chôm in Hong Kong, specializing in "Cuisine Mới" (new Vietnamese cuisine).
+Peter Cuong Franklin is a Vietnamese American chef and founder of Ănăn Saigon in Ho Chi Minh City, Vietnam, and Chôm Chôm in Hong Kong, specializing in "Cuisine Mới" (new Vietnamese cuisine).
 Born in Da Lat, Vietnam, Franklin's mother Nguyễn Thị Như Thừa operated a noodle shop.
 Franklin fled Ho Chi Minh City as a child refugee on April 29, 1975 during the Fall of Saigon.
 He was later adopted by an American family, attending Fairfield College Preparatory School and Yale University.